dwyl/flutter-phoenix-channels-demo/README.md

 `_connected` and `_username`
 that change according
-to the status of the connection and as the user is typing in the `Textfield`, respectively.
+to the status of the connection and as the person is typing in the `Textfield`, respectively.

 ```dart